-- 1. Sun or Moon does not set, but remains continuously above the horizon, indicated by an open rectangle. - Sun or Moon does not rise, but remains continuously below the horizon, indicated by a solid rectangle. - 3.
+- Sun or Moon does not set, but remains continuously above the horizon, indicated by an open rectangle. - 2.
+Sun or Moon does not rise, but remains continuously below the horizon, indicated by a solid rectangle. - 3.
 Twilight lasts all night, indicated by 4 slashes (////).

-The Nautical Almanac makes no provision for finding the times of rising, setting, or twilight in polar regions.
-The Air Almanac has graphs for this purpose.
+Both the Nautical Almanac and the Air Almanac provide graphs for finding the times of rising, setting, or twilight in polar regions.

 In the Nautical Almanac, sunrise, sunset, and twilight tables are given only once for the middle of the three days on each page opening.
-For navigational purposes this information can be used for all three days.
-Both almanacs have moonrise and moonset tables for each day.
+Moonrise and moonset tables are given for each day.
+For many purposes this information can be used for all three days.
+For high precision needs, interpolation tables are provided (page xxxii).
+In the Air Almanac, sunrise, sunset, and twilight tables are given every three days (pages A130-A145).
+Graphs and tables are provided to compute phenomena at altitudes up to 60,000 feet.
+Moonrise and moonset tables are given daily in the main table.